OpenRoberta/robertalab-naoprogram/Resources/USBInstaller/Linux/Readme.txt

 sudo sh install.sh

-That will create the desktop application named OpenRobertaUSBProgram which can be accessed at usr/share/applications or directly from Ubuntu search by typing the name of the program.
+That will create the desktop application named Open Roberta Nao USB which can be accessed at usr/share/applications or directly from application search by typing the name of the program.

 To get the latest version of the program, run maven install in the main project and get the latest version of the jar file.